How to Replace a Lost WIC Card

 In the event of a stolen or lost WIC card, you can check your EBT card balance to make sure you do not have any suspicious payments on your account.
 You can check your transaction history online or call WIC customer service while submitting a cancellation request.
-For more details on how to check your balance and the customer service number in your state, download our free guide.
+For more details on how to check your balance, download our free guide.

 How to Obtain a WIC Card Replacement

 In order to replace a WIC card, you may need to set an appointment with your local office, unless the office allows walk-in WIC appointment procedures.
 You can set an appointment in person or by phone when you let an agent know that your card is missing or stolen.
 WIC facilities may not provide you with a replacement card if you do not have a meeting scheduled.
 Protocol for replacement can change by state or area, so it is best to confirm with the office when requesting the cancellation of a card.

 What do I need to take to my appointment for a WIC card replacement?

 If you need to go in for an appointment for card replacement, you may need to provide the agent assisting you with identification.
 When processing your WIC card replacement request, an agent may ask for proof of identification.
 Some areas may request incident reports regarding a lost or damaged card.
 For example, the WIC office may request a police report or a fire report if the card is missing due to theft or a fire in the home.